uikit/uikit-site/docs/pages/parallax.md

 ## Start and End

 Using the `start` and `end` options you can adjust the animation duration.
 The `start` option defines when the animation starts.
-The default value of `0` means that the target's upper border and viewport's lower border intersect.
+The default value of `0` means that the target's top border and viewport's bottom border intersect.
 The `end` option defines when the animation ends.
-The default value of `0` means that the target's lower border and the viewport's upper border intersect.
+The default value of `0` means that the target's bottom border and the viewport's top border intersect.
 Values can be set in any dimension units, namely `vh`, `%` and `px`.
 The `%` unit relates to the target's height.
 Both options allow basic mathematics operands, `+` and `-`.

 ```html
 <div uk-parallax="start: 100%; end: 100%;">...</div>